-Richard and Jane Brown sold their four-bedroom home in the suburbs.
+Richard and Jane Brown decided it was time to downsize and sold their four-bedroom home in the suburbs.
 And moved into a new two-bedroom condominium.
 In their 60s and still active, they chose this condominium for its amenities.
 It was two blocks from the ocean.

 No more mowing lawns, less house maintenance, more time for golf, and travel.
 But, within two years of moving into their condominium, they sold it.
 It was way too small.
 And their neighbors complained about the noise when the grandchildren came over.